 A letter to her three children, written on toilet paper and smuggled out of the prison tells them 'I have such a funny little bed, which I can turn right up to the wall when I don't use it.
 I am learning French & German so you must work well or mummy will know lots more than you.'
 But in a serious postscript she tells her husband 'Mrs Pankhurst thinks there is enough evidence against her to give her 7 years.'
 (22 March 1912)

-After the First World War she became an active member of the International Suffrage Alliance and was involved in meetings which led to the formation of the British Commonwealth League (later the Commonwealth Countries League) in 1925, a feminist organisation devoted to the upholding of women's rights in Commonwealth countries.
-The League established the Sadd Brown Library, now part of the Women's Library.
+After the First World War Sadd Brown became an active member of the International Suffrage Alliance and was involved in meetings which led to the formation of the British Commonwealth League (later the Commonwealth Countries League) in 1925, a feminist organisation devoted to the upholding of women's rights in Commonwealth countries.
+Following her death in 1938 the League established the Sadd Brown Library, now part of the Women's Library.
 Her papers, including letters to her family from prison, are held by the Women's Library, London.

 Crawford, Elizabeth (1999).
 Women's Suffrage Movement: a Reference Guide 1866-1928.
 Routledge, London

 'Myra Sadd Brown'.
 (2004).
 Oxford Dictionary of National Biography, vol 8

 Myra Sadd Brown Papers, The Women's Library, London School of Economics

 'To-day's Parliament', , The Derby Daily Telegraph, Tuesday 27th June 1912